 - Provide a brief personal statement explaining your background, interests and influences.
 How are you uniquely qualified to pursue this field and to be successful within it?

 - A curriculum plan must be attached to the proposal.
-You and the Liberal Studies advisor work together to design your curriculum.
+You and the Liberal Studies Program advisor work together to design your curriculum.

-Liberal Studies Major - Middle Grades Education Focus
+Individualized Major - Middle Grades Education Focus